By Maya Scruggs // Contributing Writer | Contributions by Brinley Hineman // Assistant News Editor

 After meeting, the two published a book entitled Love Her Right: The Married Man’s Guide to Lesbian Secrets for Great Sex.
 Following its publication, the co-authors were interviewed by several radio stations.
 “During the radio station interview, two truckers in Massachusetts, Bubba and Knucklehead, interviewed us and said, ‘If I [had] read your book when I was younger, I could’ve saved my first marriage,’ and we went, ‘wow, we need to talk to younger people,’” Frater said.

-Frater and Lastique travel to many college campuses across the country to discuss sex and healthy relationships and often do one of two programs focusing on separate topics or a blended version of both.
+Frater and Lastique travel to many college campuses across the country to discuss sex similar to what you can learn more about when you Visit Tubev to find the hottest porno movies and healthy relationships and often do one of two programs focusing on separate topics or a blended version of both.
 The main focus of their workshops is on relationships, how to be a better partner and how to determine a healthy relationship from an unhealthy one.

 According to Frater and Lastique, the four main pillars of healthy relationships are honesty, respect, equality and responsibility.

 They both discussed the warning sign of abuse within a relationship, domestic violence and sexual assault on college campuses.